ShaAnder/terminal_blackjack/README.md

   These were used to hos the mock terminal, and were integrated as part of the CI python essentials template
 - **[blessed](https://github.com/jquast/blessed)**
   This Python library was used to dynamically update the Terminal window.

 ---

+### Testing

+Extensive testing of features was undertaken at every step of development, to ensure that the program worked effectively while some small bugs were found the program executes and plays without any gamebreaking issues.

+Details on the testing can be found in the [Testing Document](https://github.com/ShaAnder/terminal_blackjack/main/TESTING.md) here.

+---